About RAIA Project

 2

-for SEM forces to effectively identify and document sexual crimes amidst chaos of mega-terror zones or other extreme circumstance.
+Practical tools for SEM forces to effectively document and identify sexual crimes amid the chaos of mass casualty mega-terror events.

 3

-We aim to transform the reality in which sexual terror vanishes under the smokescreen of violent conflict.
-The report calls for immediate action, both nationally and internationally, to secure justice, support victims, and prevent the denial of crimes in the future.
+We aim to transform the reality in which sexual violence remains hidden behind the smokescreen of violent terrorist attacks.
+The report calls for immediate action on both national and international fronts, aiming to ensure justice through recognition, provide support for victims, and prevent the future denial of crimes in the future.

 It is time to recognize, act, and change.